algorandfoundation/docs/docs/get-details/ethereum_to_algorand.md

 Proxy smart contracts are heavily used on Ethereum as Ethereum smart contracts are not updatable.

-On the opposite, Algorand applications can specify arbitrary rules for whether they can be updated or deleted.
+Whereas on Algorand applications can specify arbitrary rules for whether they can be updated or deleted.

 This is strictly more general and flexible than on Ethereum: Algorand applications can indeed prevent any update and deletion like Ethereum smart contracts.